Wunderbyte-GmbH/moodle-customfield_dynamicformat/README.md

-# moodle-customfield_dynamic
+# moodle-customfield_dynamicformat
- This is a course customfield plugin
+ This is a course customfield plugin.
+It's a fork from customfield_dynamic, where the default value is formatted so it can come from a filter, eg {categoryid}.
 ## Installation
  Intall this plugin directly from UI.
   Site Administration  => Plugin => install plugin

 ## Use
     1) Add Dynamic Dropdown Menu field in Course customField